Paula hosts the podcast,

 Paula has contributed to published research with the European Cultural Foundation in a hybrid lab, “Cultural Creative Spaces and Cities."
 This explored the critical role of Arts & Culture in communities for social cohesion and democracy.

-Can you help widen access to the Arts by sharing this free to listen podcast?
+Can you help widen access to the Arts by sharing this free to listen podcast into your networks?

 Especially where arts cuts are high and access is low, where social exclusion is climbing and inequality is deepening.